buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 #### Vertical curve

 Vertical circular arcs may be combined into S-curves or compound curves.
-The first and last element of a vertical *profile* is never a vertical circular arc **\<CircCurve>**.

 The location of the **\<CircCurve>** is defined by the *station* and *elevation*, separated by spaces.